Q&As on changes to livestock identification tag codes

 For example:

-Answer – Newborn livestock can be identified with ‘UK’ prefixed tags during the transition period until January 2025 (dates to be confirmed).
-However, DAERA recommends that ‘XI’ prefixed tags are applied to newborn animals as soon as they become available and recordable on NIFAIS, particularly if it is likely that the animal will be exported in the future.
+DAERA recommends that 'XI' prefixed tags are applied to newborn animals from week commencing 24th June 2024, particularly if it is likely that the animals will be exported in the furture.

 Answer – Livestock to be moved from NI to GB, must be officially tagged with either ‘UK’ or ‘XI’ prefixed tags.
 DAERA consider such animals to have full traceable IDs for domestic movement purposes.

-17. Question – Will NI livestock still be classified as British?
+3. Question – Will NI livestock still be classified as UK origin?

 Answer - There will be no change to the status of NI livestock or how they are classified, as they still originate from NI as part of the UK .
 ‘XI’ will only be a code on livestock tags to allow animals to be appropriately identified and to be traced to their holding of origin in NI.